Last updated on January 29, 2023

 According to an IDC report, a typical employee in your organization spends 2.5 hours a day searching for information.
 Assuming the knowledge workers in your organization earn $80,000 a year, a 1000-person organization loses approximately $2.5 million dollars a year from the inability to locate and retrieve information.

 A place for everything and everything in its place.
-When your employees are organized they can spend more time concentrating on work rather than stressing out because they can’t find a report due in the next 10 minutes.
+When your employees are organized they can spend more time concentrating on work rather than feeling stressed because they can’t find a report due in the next 10 minutes.

 Implementing a Clean Desk Policy

 You are convinced that your organization needs a clean desk policy.
-Good.
-Your next step is implementation.
+Great!
+Here are a few steps to help you implement a policy.

 Put it in Writing